 Pleasure Bay Images …

-In an effort to expand beyond the declining oceanfront hotel scene as the new 20th century dawned, Long Branch developers their turned attention to a picturesque river area — Pleasure Bay, a tributary of the Shrewsbury River.
+In an effort to expand beyond the declining oceanfront hotel scene as the 20th century dawned, Long Branch developers turned their attention to a picturesque riverfront area — Pleasure Bay, a tributary of the Shrewsbury River.
+It would become “one of the most popular amusement centers on the Jersey coast.”

 Access came by boat, trolley, train, steamship and later auto.
 In fact, with the passing of the steamboat era in the late 1920s, Pleasure Bay would lose its “life blood.”
 By the early 1940s, area waters were a “skeleton of its former glory.”